discordjs/guide/guide/preparations/setting-up-a-linter.md

 * [ESLint for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)
 * [Linter-ESLint for Atom](https://atom.io/packages/linter-eslint) (requires [Linter for Atom](https://atom.io/packages/linter))
 * [ESLint for Sublime Text](https://packagecontrol.io/packages/ESLint)
+* ESLint for WebStorm is included with the IDE.
+To enable it, go to Settings, and search ESLint, and turn on "Automatic ESLint configuration.

 ::: tip
 You can install each of these directly inside the editors themselves.
 For Visual Studio Code, press `Ctrl + Shift + X`.
 For Atom, press `Ctrl + ,` and click on "Install".
 For Sublime, press `Ctrl + Shift + P` and search for "Install Package" (available via [Package Control](https://packagecontrol.io/installation)).
 After that, you may then search for the appropriate plugin and install it through there.